PomoRev/CST8234_S25/readme.txt

 inputtest.c - demonstration of some of the limitations of the standard scan function.
 We also talked
     about the concept of streams.

+/slides lecture 3 - slides for the lecture class.

+Week 4:

+pointers.c - example code of the basics of pointers in C. lecture4example.c - looking at the address returned by dynamic memory allocation. favnum.c - example code exercise using dynamic memory allocation (in progress) allocate.c - the favourite number example completed for comparison purposes.

+/slides lecture 4 - slides for the lecture class.

+Week 5:

+favnum.c - example code exercise.

+/slides lecture 5 - slides for the lecture class.

 * Note: other code not mentioned consists of starting code for examples I plan on using in future lectures.